cooperhewitt/tms-tools/README.md

 * [JSON::XS](http://search.cpan.org/dist/JSON-XS)

-_Soon I will write a proper `BUILD.pl` so that this can be installed from a single command._
+_Some day I will write a proper `BUILD.pl` so that this can be installed from a single command._

 Config file